FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_Windows/install_to_use_embedded_database.md

     -   **Enable Nightly Log Rotation** – Select if you want the system to perform automatic backup and purging of log files on a nightly basis.
 When this feature is enabled, {{< SecureTransport/componentshortname >}} Server backups log files, generated on the respective day, and creates a new one for the subsequent day.
 The server takes a back up and creates a new log file at 23:59 or 00:00 hours, depending on the log file type.
 This option is enabled by default.
 You can enable or disable the nightly log rotation after installation - see the for more information.
     -   **Secret File Path**– The path to the `taeh` secret file you copied to this system.
 If blank, the installer creates a new secret file.
     -   If you are installing the first server in a cluster, you can specify a secret file or have the installer create one.
 Before you install {{< SecureTransport/componentshortname >}} on the other cluster nodes, you must copy the secret file to those systems.
     -   If you are installing the second or a subsequent server in the cluster, you must use the secret file you copied from the first server.
-See <a href="../../../prereqs_overview/secret_file#beforeinstallst_3365039947_1107715" class="MCXref xref">Secret file</a>.
+See [Secret file](../../../prereqs_overview/secret_file#beforeinstallst_3365039947_1107715).

     Click **Next** to continue.